-To answer this question, we recently ran a test on some inactive Google My Business listings.
-Adding Google posts to Google My Business (GMB) listings did not have a measurable impact on local package rankings.
-Google doesn't distinguish between blog posts and web pages by indexing and ranking content.
-A “publication can rank as well as a page”.
+Do Google posts have an impact on ranking?
+To find out, we recently conducted a test on some inactive Google My Business listings.
+The results showed that adding Google posts to GMB listings had no measurable effect on local package rankings.
+Google does not differentiate between blog posts and web pages when it comes to indexing and ranking content.
+According to Google, “a publication can rank as well as a page”.

-The fact that the content is considered a “post” or a page is an identifier in the backend of a website's CMS.
-It helps site owners keep content organized, but it's not something Google can recognize.
+The fact that the content is labeled as a “post” or a page is simply an identifier in the backend of a website's CMS.
+It helps site owners keep their content organized, but it is not something that Google can recognize.
 We wouldn't say it's a blog post, or it's a page, or it's an informative article.
 In essence, we would say that it is an HTML page and that there is this content here and it is interconnected within your website in this specific way.

-The name used in your Google My Business listing is without a doubt the most important ranking factor in Google Maps.
+The name used in your Google My Business listing is the most important ranking factor in Google Maps.
 However, since you need to use the official name of your company in this field, you can't just put in the keywords you want to rank better.
 If you have a duplicate ad in the same address, this will affect the viewability of any of those ads at any given time.
-Google can change the algorithm at any time to include the text of these fields in its ranking calculations.
+Google may change its algorithm at any time to include the text of these fields in its ranking calculations.

-With the recent addition of the feature to create and update posts through the Google My Business API, this is an opportunity for people to start using Google publications more.
-A Google My Business publication is an opportunity to reach potential customers through their Google My Business profile and listing.
-The more information you provide to Google, the more information Google can provide to its search engines and the more “comfortable” it will rank you higher in its results.
+Recently, Google added the feature to create and update posts through the Google My Business API, giving people the opportunity to use Google publications more often.
+A GMB publication is an opportunity to reach potential customers through their Google My Business profile and listing.
+The more information you provide to Google, the more information it can provide to its search engines and the more likely it will rank you higher in its results.
 A few months ago, I partnered with Ben Fisher of Steady Demand to test if Google posts have any influence on ranking in local results (the “3-pack”).